EnviroDIY/ModularSensors/README.md

 #### <a name="MaxBotix"></a>[MaxBotix MaxSonar](http://www.maxbotix.com/Ultrasonic_Sensors/High_Accuracy_Sensors.htm) - HRXL MaxSonar WR or WRS Series with TTL Outputs

+The MaxBotix sensors communicate with the board using TTL from pin 5 on the sensor.
+They require a 2.7V-5.5V power supply to pin 6 on the sensor (which can be turned off between measurements) and the level of the TLL returned by the sensor will match the power level it is supplied with.
+Pin 7 of the sensor must be connected to ground and pin 4 can optionally be used to trigger the sensor.

-The power/excite pin, a stream instance for received data, and trigger pin are needed as input.
+The Arduino pin controlling power on/off, a stream instance for received data, and the Arduino pin controlling the trigger are required for the sensor constructor.
 (Use -1 for the trigger pin if you do not have it connected.)
 Please see the section "[Notes on Arduino Streams and Software Serial](#SoftwareSerial)" for more information about what streams can be used along with this library.
-A custom variable code can _optionally_ be entered as a second argument in the variable constructors.

 The main constuctor for the sensor object is:
 ```cpp